VigneshMurugan/hamming-distance/README.md

-# Hamming distance calculator!
+# Hamming distance calculator

 Hamming distance calculator can be used with integers and string

-# Hamming distance calculator!
+# Hamming distance calculator

 Hamming distance calculator can be used with integers and string